This post may contain affiliate links.

 10 Best Budget backpacking tents under 250 in 2024

-It seems like backpacking tents are getting more and more expensive, especially ultralight tents made with specialty fabrics.
+Backpacking tents are getting increasingly expensive, especially ultralight tents made with specialty fabrics.
 But take heart.
-There are still plenty of good values and budget tents available if you know what to look for.
+Plenty of good values and budget tents are still available if you know what to look for.
 Here are our recommended picks for the top 10 best budget backpacking tents for $250 or less.
-All of these two-person tents are lightweight enough to be used for backpacking or camping and provide a great bang for the buck.
+These tents are lightweight enough to be used for backpacking or camping and provide a great bang for the buck.

 Make / Model / PeopleWeightDesignPrice